hydecorp/drawer/README.md

-# Y Sidebar
+# Y Drawer

-A JS sidebar that begs the question: Y?
+A JS drawer that begs the question: Y?